We Can't Leave Any Child Behind. Now More Than Ever

 Trust the process and the results will come.

 Dr Carol Dweck called this a "Growth Mindset" and although in our field, it's become a cliché, it's still true!
 That mindset will seep into every area of their life and push them to greater life success and happiness!
-And YOU would be responsible.
+And YOU will be responsible.

 How cool is that?